ebruchez/ebruchez.github.io/_posts/2021-05-04-royal-fp-special-order-1960.md

 ---

 [^remington2]: I don't think the Remington 2 had this system, but I might be incorrect.
 Please let me know!
+[^podcasts]: I manage to listen to podcasts during a good portion of the time.